 Ms. Thomassin received a B.C.L./LL.
 B. from Université Laval and a minor in psychology at McGill University.
 She also studied at the University of Western Ontario’s Faculty of Law.
 Ms. Thomassin is a member of the Québec Bar.

-Ms. Thomassin sits on the Boards of Directors of Ceres, Cirque du Soleil and the Foundation of Greater Montréal.
-She is one of four members of an expert panel on sustainable finance set up by the federal government to engage with Canadian business experts.
+Ms. Thomassin sits on the Boards of Directors of Ceres and Cirque du Soleil, and is also Campaign Cabinet Co-President of The Montreal Children’s Hospital Foundation.
+In addition, she is one of four members of an expert panel on sustainable finance set up by the federal government to engage with Canadian business experts.

 In 2019, she was named to the Chambers GC Influencers Global 100, a distinction that recognizes the leadership and contributions of heads of legal departments around the world.
 In 2016, she received the Quebec National Assembly Medal in recognition of her dedication to initiatives supporting women.
 Her leadership has received additional recognition, including the Christine Tourigny Award of Merit, the Lawyer Emeritus distinction from the Barreau du Québec and Lexpert’s Zenith Award recognizing her as a leading lawyer.
 In 2012, the Women’s Executive Network (WXN) recognized her as one of Canada’s 100 Most Powerful Women.